 Every network OEM out there offers some variation of an LLW.
 There are nuances across each, but the basic premise is the same.
 When you’re working with a network service provider, how do you really know if an LLW will be enough, or if you should opt for a more in-depth services contract?

 The answer really depends on the complexity of your solution and your tolerance for downtime.
-To get more insights, I sat down with Extreme’s VP of Global Service Fields, Rob Rosa, to talk about the differences between the two and how customers can make an informed decision.
+To get more insights, I sat down with Extreme’s VP of Worldwide Service Sales, Rob Rosa, to talk about the differences between the two and how customers can make an informed decision.
 Here is a glimpse of our Q&A:

 Question #1: Rob what exactly is your role at Extreme?